 Beginning in March 2017, commercial manufacturing of SolaRid units began.
 Hundreds of units are being built and shipped, in California for testing and pilot installations.
 SolaRid has a distributor working with large almond farm operations, making presentations and demonstrating the SolaRid product.

 In April 2017, SolaRid units were installed in the flood plains of the Salt River in Arizona monitored by the local county vector control agency.
-Preliminary test results demonstrate that SolaRid units are 3 times more effective than the most widely used carbon dioxide monitoring device, and at a fraction of the cost.
+Preliminary tests results, now conducted over 4 weeks, consistently demonstrate that SolaRid units are 97% more effective than the most widely used carbon dioxide monitoring device, and at a fraction of the cost.
 The tests are being documented and will continue through the season.

 Additional units were received in Arkansas in April 2017.
-This installation is being sponsored by a government agency for mosquito monitoring and the test results are intended to qualify SolaRid for government purchases.
+This installation is being supported by a government agency for mosquito monitoring and the test results are intended to qualify SolaRid for government purchases.

 In May 2017, agricultural testing of SolaRid will be expanded to include Arkansas and Colorado by farms and government agencies as these regional seasons begin.
 These tests are designed to control the corn earworm, one of America's most expensive insect problems.